goblimey/learn-unix/README.md

 "WARNING: This course was written for UNIX in 1979, not 1999, and has not yet been updated.
 Some details may be way out of date!"

-Twenty years on, that's not a good sign.
+Years later, that's not a good sign.
 Actually the macros involved could be useful, but only to people who wish to create and update UNIX man pages.